-In electronics, sampling carries a different meaning than leisurely eating a variety of snacks.
+Sampling in electronics carries a different meaning than leisurely eating a variety of snacks.
 In an embedded system, digital input signals play an important role in telling the system what is the next course of action.
 I realized how important digital input sampling is when a vehicle parking machine that I was servicing decided to slam down the automatic barrier on a luxury car before it passes through.
 This is how you can use digital input sampling to avoid having to deal with these sorts of scenarios.

 Theoretically, digital signals are translated to logic 1 and 0.
 In an embedded system, they are often represented by a voltage value.
 If a microcontroller operates at 3.3V, logic 1 will be 3.3V and logic 0 will be at 0V.
-On paper, these logic level looks like a perfect horizontal line that runs continuously until the logic state changes.
-In reality, these signals are often punctuated by electrical noises that cause sudden spike or drop in voltage level.
+On paper, this logic level looks like a perfect horizontal line that runs continuously until the logic state changes.
+In reality, these signals are often punctuated by electrical noises that cause a sudden spike or drop in voltage level.

-In an auto payment parking system, there are automatic barriers on the entrance and exit in a designated parking area.
+In an auto payment parking system, there are automatic barriers at the entrance and exit in a designated parking area.
 Drivers usually access these areas by retrieving a ticket from the machines or by flashing a proximity card.
 The parking machines that guard the entrance and exit are equipped with vehicle detectors.
 These detectors use logic levels to indicate the presence of a vehicle in its sensing area.

 In the case where the automatic barrier came down on the luxury car, the system falsely detected a negative signal from the entrance detector when the vehicle was passing through.
 It closed the barrier while the vehicle was under it.
-When this incident repeated itself in a few different sites, I requested to look into the firmware for the machines.
+When this incident repeated itself on a few different sites, I requested to look into the firmware for the machines.
 I realized, in horror, that the decision to close the barrier was being made by evaluating a single instance of the vehicle detector’s signal.

 Using this method, the microcontroller has more than one value to base its next action in its logic algorithm.
 In the case of electrical noises in the vehicle detector, the microcontroller may get one false value reading out of 10 samples, and prevent closing the automatic barrier before the car passes through.
 In critical applications, the programmer can make even stricter requirements for evaluating samples.
 This is done by requiring all of the samples to have the same logic before proceeding with the algorithm.